hetyey-b/RedditScraperScripts/README.md

 ## Getting Started

-The script was written in Python 3.7.6.
+The scripts were written in Python 3.7.6.
 If your Python installation is having problems running the script, I recommend using that particular version.

 ### Prequisites